Learning Outcomes

 MULTIPLE HEARSAY

-- It is admissible under s 117 (business documents), s 119 (inconsistent statements), or s 120 (consistent statements); or
+- The evidence is admissible under s 117 (business and other documents), s 119 (statements inconsistent with oral evidence), or s 120 (statements consistent with oral evidence).

 PROCEDURAL REQUIREMENTS